jpodavalos/Motor-PID-Controller-using-Arduino-Matlab/README.md

 > To test if PID works, try stopping the Motor, it should fight back.
 Response depends on P, I, and D values.

-To understand the PID algorith more included in Arduino code, I recommend watching this video: https://www.youtube.com/watch?v=sDd4VOpOnnA
+To understand the PID algorith included in Arduino code, I recommend watching this video: https://www.youtube.com/watch?v=sDd4VOpOnnA